Do you want to increase your boost your Twitter engagement and grow your followers?

 1/ Ask Questions To Boost Your Twitter engagement

-Don’t be afraid to ask questions on Twitter.
+Don’t be afraid to ask questions as part of your Twitter strategy

 Even if it is just to ask your followers how their day is going.